PhotonVision/photonvision-docs/source/docs/troubleshooting/common-errors.rst

 Camera is consistently returning incorrect values when in 3D mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Read the tips on the :ref:`camera calibration page<docs/getting-started/pipeline-tuning/calibration:Calibration with PhotonVision>`, follow the advice there, and redo the calibration.
+Read the tips on the :ref:`camera calibration page<docs/getting-started/pipeline-tuning/calibration:Calibration Tips>`, follow the advice there, and redo the calibration.

 Not getting data from PhotonLib
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^